jonrosenblum/Crypto-Exchange/README.md

 1. Sign Up or Log In: Create an account or log in if you're an existing user.
 2. Explore Cryptocurrencies: Browse the wide range of supported cryptocurrencies and review their market data.
-3. Execute Trades: Use the trading interface to place market or limit orders based on your trading strategy.
-4. Monitor Portfolio: Keep track of your portfolio's performance using the portfolio dashboard.
+3. Monitor Portfolio: Keep track of your portfolio's performance using the portfolio dashboard.
-5. Stay Informed: Access real-time market data, news, and trends to make informed decisions.
+4. Stay Informed: Access real-time market data, news, and trends to make informed decisions.

 ## Dependencies

 CryptoX relies on the following libraries:

-- React: A popular JavaScript library for building user interfaces.
-- Redux: A state management library for managing global application state.
-- React Router: A library for handling routing in a React application.
-- Chart.js: A charting library for creating interactive and visually appealing charts.
-- Axios: A promise-based HTTP client for making API requests.

 ## Contributing